 (and opposes changes to the Johnson Amendment)

 Charitable nonprofits and foundations from across the country are beginning to express strong opposition to any efforts to politicize our community by altering the tax-law ban on partisan, election-related activities.
 The National Council of Nonprofits has taken a strong stance in support of nonprofit nonpartisanship as have several other mainstream nonprofits and associations, including Association of Fundraising Professionals, BoardSource, Independent Sector, and (so far) 23 state associations of nonprofits.
 Although the issue is frequently couched as a concern to some preachers, numerous faith-based organizations, such as the Baptist Joint Committee for Religious Liberty, Faith Voices Arkansas, Interfaith Alliance, and North Carolina Council of Churches, have expressed strong opposition to changes in the law.
-Likewise, the Council on Foundations issued a strong statement in support of maintaining nonpartisanship as the hallmark of philanthropy.
+Likewise, the Council on Foundations issued a strong statement in support of maintaining nonpartisanship as the hallmark

 Is it Legal for My Organization to Sign Onto the Community Letter in Support of Nonpartisanship?